!-BTRWW Gallery page-->

 Because of YOUR donatioons . . .|

-BTRWW has helped rescue these Bostons in 2020
+BTRWW has helped these rescued Bostons in 2020

 We are dedicated to helping unwanted, neglected, and abandoned Boston Terriers with medical care expenses beyond routine care.

 Bonnie - December 2020 - 8 year old female from Boston Terrier Rescue of East Tennessee

 Bonnie Emmylou came into rescue with multiple needs.
 Skin infections, ear infections, grade II-III heart murmur, 2 breast tumors and a rear tumor.
 With one of the tumors being highly suspicious of malignancy.
 She has been treated for all her needs and being monitored on the tumors for reoccurrence.
 She is healing well from her surgeries.
 Boston Terrier Rescue of East Tennessee let us know that Bonnie Emmylou has been adopted and is in her new fur ever home.

 Justin - December 2020 - 7 year old male from Boston Terrier Rescue of East Tennessee

 Justin Liberty came into rescue with upper respiratory infections which he had been treated for multiple times.
 The vet suspected a soft palate issue (elongated pallet) that was causing a big part of the issues with his breathing problems.
 Justin Liberty has had his surgery and they removed a huge amount of soft palate and made his nostrils bigger with a laser.
 He is breathing so much better and on his way to a great recovery and soon fur ever home.

 CeCe - December 2020 - 10 year old female from Mid West Boston Terrier Rescue